gui4ini/Guini/README.md

 This is small project in [PySide](https://doc.qt.io/qtforpython/PySide/) that creates an GUI from an [`*.ini`](https://docs.python.org/3.10/library/configparser.html#supported-ini-file-structure) file, and then run a python script with the values from the file.

+It does two main things:

+1. Create a GUI from a `*.ini` file with arbiratry number of arguments.
+It dynamically adjust window size and argument types for better user experience.
+2. Run a *user-defined* python script with the arguments of the GUI.
+The output of the scripts is shown in the *Output* part of the GUI.

 For instance, the `*.ini` file below

 ```ini